apache/trafficserver/doc/admin/getting-started.en.rst

 Before you start
 ================

+..
+XXX: We'll need to adapt this when we start off with the new release process.

 Before you get started with Traffic Server you may have to decide which version you want to use.
 Traffic Server uses the same "semantic versioning" to denote "stability" as Apache